Code-Institute-Submissions/StephenKennyGains-FriendlyFitness_NovResub/README.md

 - Google Fonts

 # Testing
-## **Manual Testing by User Story**
+## **Manual Testing based on User Stories**
-### **Superuser / Admin**
+### Admin
-### 1. As a Site Owner, I want to be able to add a product so that I can add more items to my store.

-### 3. As a Site Owner, I want to be able to delete a product so that I can remove items that are no longer available.

-### 4. As a Site Owner, I want to be able to send emails to customers with a subscription, notifying customers of any deals, sale and new arrivals.

-### 5. As a Site Owner, I want to be able to remove reviews from the site without deleting them so that they can still be available if required.

-### 6. As a Business Owner I want to Create discount codes for customers so that I can reward loyal customers.
+As an admin I would like to be able to review recent purchases (Recent purchases send through to the admin panel as expected with necessary details) As an admin I would like to be able to add to the list of services available (Services can easily and successfully be added to the site throuh the Services Management page) As an admin I would like to be able to update and/or delete services as necessary (Services can easily and effectively be edited or deleted when viewing on the Services page) As an admin I would like to be able to see new users that have been created for the store (New users are successfully added to the database and can be viewed in the admin panel for review)

 ### **Shopper**
-### 1. As a Shopper, I want to be able to view a list of items so that I can add them to my basket.

-###	2. As a shopper, I want to be able to click into an item so that I can view a product description and add to the basket.

-### 3. As a shopper, I want to be able to add items to my basket so that I can keep track of what I am spending.

-### 4. As a shopper, I want to be able to be able to adjust the quantity of products in my basket so that I can make changes to my purchases before checkout.

-### 5. As a shopper, I want to be able to be able to enter payment information so that I can check out quickly and hassle free.
+As a User I would like to be able to find services on the page easily and quickly (Tested and worked as designed and felt the process simple and easy and no errors on multiple test) As a User I would like to be able to find services on the page easily and quickly (Navigation bar worked as Designed and was easily accessbible on various devices.
+No failed attempts) As a User I would like to be able to add services to my cart for review before purchasing (Cart was successfully updated with products and view was rendering as easily readabale and understandable) As a User I would like to be able to clearly be able to see the services I am purchasing and price (List of services displayed as expected both in the cart and checkout pages of the app and were easily recognised) As a User I would like to be able to browse the site easily with no unnecessary clutter (Site was kepy minimal and from additional user testing, were able to navigate through the serives easily and understand site objective)
+As a User I would like to be able to I would like to be able to store my information for the future (Information saved to user profiles when saving through the checkout page and by adding through the profile section) As a User I would like to be able to review my details and payment before completing my purchase (Checkout page is easily read through form fields to be able to understand and read the details provided along with validating checks)
+As a User I would like to be able to receive confirmation of my purchase (Confirmation email and receipts successfully sent with correct details after completing payment) As a User I would like to be able to Opt in for further information from the business (Mail chimp form is successfully adding users to the Mailchimp contacts for further updates) As a User I would like to be able to review my previous purchases from the Store (Previous purchases are displaying in the profile section for the user and displaying correct values) As a User I would like to be able to understand the services I am purchasing and their pricing (Pricing page and descriptions of services allow users information on the services they are purchasing and the reasons behind it)

-### 6. As a shopper, I want to be able to be able to feel that my personal and payment details are safe and secure so that I can confidently carry out my purchase.
+As a User I would like to be able to checkout securely and safely (Stripe payment is successfully validating cards and asking for verification when required)

-### 7. As a shopper, I want to be able to be able to view an order confirmation so that I can verify my order is correct.

-### 8. As a shopper, I want to be able to receive an email confirmation of my order so that I have proof of my order for my records.

-### 9. As a shopper, I want to be able to be able to order without creating an account so that I can make one-off orders.

-### 10. As a shopper, I want to be able to be able to sort a specific category of a product so that I can find the best price quickly for the product I am looking for.

-### 12. As a shopper, I want to be able to be able to easily see what I’ve searched for and the number of results so that I can quickly see whether the product is available.

-### 13. As a shopper, I want to be able to be able to easily register for an account so that I can have a personal account and view my profile and purchase history.

-### 14. As a shopper, I want to be able to be able to recover my password so that I can recover my account access.

-### 15. As a shopper, I want to be able to be able to receive a registration confirmation email so that I can confirm registration.

-### 16. As a shopper, I want to be able to be able to sign up for emails so that I can be notified of new releases, deals, and upcoming sales.

-### 17. As a shopper, I want to be able to be able to contact the site owner so that I can ask about my order or for further information not contained within the Footer Pages.

-### 18. As a shopper, I want to be able to be able to review products purchased on the site so I can share my thoughts with other shoppers and the business.

-### 19. As a shopper, I want to be able to be able to edit and remove my reviews of products purchased so I can share or remove my reviews if my opinions change.

-### 20. As a Shopper I want to save Items to my favourites so that I can purchase them later without having to search for them.

 # Validator Testing